 Robert is chair of the Royal Statistical Society’s advisory group on public data literacy.
-He is also a member of the Finance Committee of the University of Cambridge, the Public Policy Committee of the British Academy and the advisory committees of the ESRC Centre for Macroeconomics and the Oxford Institute of Economic Policy (Oxonia).
+He is also a member of the Finance Committee of the University of Cambridge and the advisory committees of the ESRC Centre for Macroeconomics and the Oxford Institute of Economic Policy (Oxonia).
 He is also a governor of the National Institute of Economic and Social Research (NIESR).

 Robert was educated at Queens’ College, Cambridge (where he is now an Honorary Fellow), at City University in London and at the School of Advanced International Studies at Johns Hopkins University in Washington DC.
-He has also been awarded an honorary doctorate by the University of York.
+He also has an honorary doctorate from the University of York.